 Explore the Ship On Embarkation Day

 Royal Caribbean ships (especially the Oasis-class ships, like the Wonder of the Seas) are packed with activities, restaurants, and more.
-So you'll want to spend some time exploring the different things you can experience while onboard.
+So you'll want to spend some time exploring the various experiences you can have while onboard.

 Once you've done these things, sit back and enjoy your cruise!